 Ms. Droney is listed in Chambers USA as "Up and Coming" in Connecticut Litigation: General Commercial for 2015.
 Benchmark Litigation named Ms. Droney a 2015 Local Litigation Star.
 The Connecticut Law Tribune honored Ms. Droney as one of its New Leaders in the Law in 2013.
 Connecticut Super Lawyers® has consistently named her a Super Lawyer in Business Litigation since 2013 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).

-Ms. Droney's courtroom experience ranges from federal and state jury and bench trials to preliminary injunctions, restraining orders, evidentiary hearings, and Markman hearings.
 In addition to her civil practice, Ms. Droney maintains a criminal practice, representing clients in government and internal investigations.
 By appointment by the U.S. District Court, District of Connecticut, she also represents indigent federal defendants in Department of Justice prosecutions.
+The Judges of the District of Connecticut appointed Ms. Droney to serve on the Advisory Committee on the District's Local Criminal Rules.

 Ms. Droney chairs Robinson+Cole's Women's Committee.
 She was instrumental in creating a program that provides free legal services to victims of domestic violence seeking restraining orders.